What is locally advanced prostate cancer?

 - seminal vesicles, which are two glands that sit behind your prostate and store some of the fluid in semen (the fluid that carries sperm)

-- pelvic lymph nodes, which are part of your immune system and are found near your prostate
+- lymph nodes near your prostate, which are part of your immune system

 - bladder, which is the part of the body where urine (pee) is stored